 Table of Contents

 Marketing cannabis products can be tricky.
-Although the general outlook towards marijuana is pointing to a positive direction – the industry still has many hurdles to overcome.
+Although the general outlook towards hemp is pointing to a positive direction – the industry still has many hurdles to overcome.
 For instance, federal and state regulations dictate what you can and can’t put in your advertising content.
 Online mainstream platforms like Google also have strict rules when it comes to marketing cannabis products.
-If you’re looking to boost a cannabis brand online, you need to employ a more creative approach.
+If you’re looking to boost your cannabis or hemp brand online, you need to employ a more creative approach.

 In the case of cannabis products, the product features should allow you to find something unique about the brand that will become the main anchor for the campaign.
 For example, how does your cannabis brand differ from others when it comes to medicinal claims?
 This concept alone should give you plenty to work with when it comes to helping potential consumers get a glimpse of the experience they can expect after using the product.